ZaychukAleksey/docker-voltronic-homeassistant/README.md

 This is a fork from [catalinbordan](https://github.com/catalinbordan/docker-voltronic-homeassistant) version (which, in turn, derives from [ned-kelly](https://github.com/ned-kelly/docker-voltronic-homeassistant) project).
 Please, check the origins for details.

 The following changes were made:
-- Supports PI18 and PI30 protocols.
+- Supports PI18 and PI30 protocols (each protocol exposes its own set of sensors in Home Assistant).
+- Reduced the size of the docker image.
+- Reduced the number of MQTT messages (only changed parameters are sent).
+- Polling interval is configurable.
 - Code simplified and rewritten on C++20 using [Google Style](https://google.github.io/styleguide/cppguide.html).
 - Enhancements in logging and error-handling.
-- Reduced the size of the docker image.

 <details><summary><b>This is WORK-IN-PROGRESS.
 Coming soon:</b></summary>

+- Raw commands are unsupported at the moment.
 - PI17 protocol support.
 - Protocol autodetection.
 - Interactive integration with HomeAssistant (change inverter parameters right from HomeAssistant).